microsoft/unilm/kosmos-2/README.md

 We will release the evaluation code in [here](evaluation/).

 ### 4. Image captioning
-We evaluate image captioning task on Flickr30K Karpathy split test set under zero-shot setting.
-We report CIDEr metric here.
+We evaluate the image captioning task on Flickr30K Karpathy split test set under the zero-shot setting.
+We report the CIDEr metric here.

 | Model | CIDEr on Flickr30K |
 | --- | --- |